SwiftCode123/Hello_Squirrel/README.md

 ## Notes

 Here's a place for any other notes on the app, it's creation process, or what you learned this unit!
+- Basic changing of text
+- Navigation through the files
+- How to run the emulator
+- Debugging when the emulator wasn't working and using my resources

 ## License